Askew gets call from old team as emergency replacement - News Break

 Josef Newgarden won the 12th pole of his career in the qualifying session, which ended abruptly when Santino Ferrucci crashed hard into the wall.
 It put Rahal Letterman Lanigan on the clock with roughly 90 minutes to repair the damage before the start of the race.

-Arrow McLaren SP has been vague on what caused into a tire barrier.
+Arrow McLaren SP has been vague on what caused Rosenqvist to crash at what the driver estimated to be 100 mph into a tire barrier.
 It appeared his throttle had stuck and the impact was so violent, Rosenqvist drove through six rows of tires and bent the retaining wall.

 He was hospitalized for evaluation but appeared only to be sore from the impact.